JieZhang11/LayerdMRI/README.md

 ## Dependencies
 This Matlab tool requires using the following software: Freesurfer, Mrtrix, LAYNII, python.

-Some Matlab codes about spherical harmonic (euler2rotationMatrix.m, getSHrotMtx.m, getTdesign.m, SphHarmonic.m, t_designs_1_21.mat) need be downloaded at https://github.com/polarch/Spherical-Harmonic-Transform. lh.colortable.txt, rh.colortable.txt, lh.economo.gcs, and rh.economo.gcs need to be downloaded from the Supplementary material in
+Some Matlab scripts related to the spherical harmonic (euler2rotationMatrix.m, getSHrotMtx.m, getTdesign.m, SphHarmonic.m, t_designs_1_21.mat) need be downloaded at https://github.com/polarch/Spherical-Harmonic-Transform. lh.colortable.txt, rh.colortable.txt, lh.economo.gcs, and rh.economo.gcs need to be downloaded from the Supplementary material in
 > Scholtens LH, de Reus MA, de Lange SC, Schmidt R, van den Heuvel MP.
 An MRI Von Economo - Koskinas atlas.
 Neuroimage.
 2018 Apr 15;170:249-256. doi: 10.1016/j.neuroimage.2016.12.069

 ## Running
-1. Download all the codes in a directory, including colortable.txt and economo.gcs.
-Prepare preprocessed dMRI and T1 data (T1w.nii.gz and data.nii.gz) in the same size and resolution.
+1. Download all the scripts in a directory, including colortable.txt and economo.gcs.
+Prepare preprocessed dMRI and T1 data (T1w.nii.gz and data.nii.gz) of the same size and resolution.
 Change directories' names in preprocess.sh, and run it.
-After that, you will get a parcellation image based on von economo atlas economo.nii, ADC image adc.nii, and spherical harmonics coefficients image sh_adc.nii.
+After that, you will get a parcellation image based on von Economo atlas economo.nii, ADC image adc.nii, and spherical harmonics coefficients image sh_adc.nii.

 2. Enter the data directory, add the code directory into the Matlab path, and run RUN.m.
 You will get two directories: all_result_kmeans (containing K-means image in .nii format before and after adding GFA when k=2) and all_result_mat (containing features and K-means results when k=2-15 in .mat format).